S-ipk/S-ipk/README.md

 - 🔭 I’m currently working on UI and Mobile Testing
 - 🌱 I’m currently learning Cypress Framework,Pen Testing
 - 👯 I’m looking to collaborate on all kind of testing tools :)
-- 🤔 I’m looking for help with UI and Mobile Testing
+- 🤔 I’m looking for help Cloud Computing
 - 💬 Ask me about anything Testing
-- 📫 How to reach me: Linkedin or email me : safiyeipekk@gmail.com
 - 😄 Pronouns: Let's call me as Sofia
 - ⚡ Fun fact: Hot water will turn into ice faster than cold water.